FWDekker/mommy/README.md

 ## 🐚 shell integration
-instead of calling mommy for each command, you can also fully integrate mommy with your shell to get mommy's output each time you run any command. here are some examples on how you can do that in various shells. recall that you can add `MOMMY_COMPLIMENTS_ENABLED=0` to your mommy config file to disable compliments while keeping encouragements~
+instead of calling mommy for each command, you can fully integrate mommy with your shell to get mommy's output each time you run any command. here are some examples on how you can do that in various shells. recall that you can add `MOMMY_COMPLIMENTS_ENABLED=0` to your mommy config file to disable compliments while keeping encouragements~